Business Administration (BA)

 BA 517, MARKETS AND VALUATION, 3 Credits

 Introduces students to the basic questions facing a financial manager and the tools a financial manager uses to find answers to these questions.
 Introduces the basic tools of finance and applications of financial theory in use today.
-Students will be introduced to legal, ethical, technology, and global issues facing a financial manager.
-The course is designed to enhance a student's approach to financial decision making and emphasizes technical analysis and quantitative approaches to decision making.
+Introduces legal, ethical, technology, and global issues facing a financial manager.
+Designed to enhance a student's approach to financial decision making and emphasizes technical analysis and quantitative approaches to decision making.

 Available via Ecampus